BSpoones/Zephyr/README.md

 /autopurge toggle [channel]
 ```

-- 🟧 Channel: Which channel should AutoPurge be setup in?
+- 🟧 Channel: Which channel should AutoPurge be toggled in?
 This defaults to the current channel

 ---